PatriciaXiao/pretrain-gnns/README.md

 This will save the resulting pre-trained model to `OUTPUT_MODEL_PATH`.

-TODO: verify if these are trained separately or should be followed one after another
+TODO: verify if these are trained separately or should be followed one after another If it should be applied one after another then why it didn't put everything into a single file.

 #### 2. Supervised pre-training
 ```